One-Pot Beef Chili

 Notes

-This is genuinely better the next day.
-The spices settle in and the texture tightens up.
-Make a big batch on Sunday and eat it all week.
-Freezes well for up to 3 months.
+Storage: This chili is genuinely better the next day.
+The spices settle in and the texture tightens up perfectly.
+Store in the fridge for up to 5 days, or freeze in individual portions for up to 3 months.
+Thaw overnight and reheat on the stove.

 More like this